 Class: Using the two job descriptions, write a one-page

-journal, in paragraph or list form, in which you assess the aspects of
+journal, in paragraph or list form, in which you assess the

-and résumé for each job.
-You will use these notes as the basis for
+application letter and résumé for each job.
+You will use these

-class.
+work will be done in class.
 To prepare you only need to

 bring in the two job ads, and do the assigned reading.

 the actual assignment: Choose only one of the

-ads, and craft a résumé and cover letter as though
+ads, and craft a résumé and cover letter as though you were

-should be persuasive, and should target the needs of the audience (as
+be persuasive, and should target the needs of the audience (as

 revealed in the job ad).
-Your grade will be determined partly by
+Your grade will be determined

-résumé for the particular ad you have
+experience in your résumé for the particular ad you have

 chosen.
 We will be reviewing rough drafts of the assignment

 in Wednesday's class, and turning in the final draft the